-So we’re back with art project number 2 in our ScotchBlue Painter’s Tape original artwork week!
+So we’re back with art project number 2 – DIY triangle ombre artwork – for our ScotchBlue Painter’s Tape original artwork week!

 One of the more obvious ways of using tape to create some original artwork is to do a geometric pattern of some kind.
 Since triangles have been working their way up the trend meter lately (which I am totally digging), I thought this would be the perfect inspiration.